jdegand/devfest-2023-ng-challenge/README.md

 ## Thoughts

 - This problem is a long standing problem in Angular.
-- The crux of the problem is that change detection checks causes an infinite loop when you use `*ngFor` and `get` together.
+- The crux of the problem is that change detection checks causes an infinite loop when you use `*ngFor` and `routerLinkActive` together.  `Get` Inputs also may play a part in the problem.
 - Simpliest solution: upgrade to Angular 17 and use its new template syntax.

 ## Useful Resources